There are two kinds of businesses in this world. The first kind — is successful businesses. The second kind — is the unshakeable businesses.

 Success stories about Customer-centricity

 Customer-centricity is not a new-age concept.
-It has been around for centuries — when Henry Ford envisioned the first car.
+It has been around for centuries — since Henry Ford envisioned the first car.
 When McDonald’s envisioned takeaway lunches.

 The unique thing about customer-centricity is that every single company that has built a customer-centric culture has managed to rise in popularity.